CadmonkeyFPV/HDZero_Freestlye_VTX/README.md

 # HDZero Freestlye VTX - *Preliminary CAD Model*

-This is a model of the upcoming HDZero Freestyle VTX based off advertised *pre-release* dimensions and other information gathered from photos.
+This is a model of the HDZero Freestyle VTX

 This model was *not* prepared by HDZero.

-I will revise as needed once the VTX is available to the public.
+Revised with verified production version dimensions 2022-03-05

 ![Rendering](Render.png)